Knowledge graphSettings

 Shift toward cloud-ready architecture

-Containerization, IaC, and service decomposition enabled teams to prepare for elasticity and faster release cycles.
+Containerization, Infrastructure as Code, and service decomposition prepared architectures for elasticity and faster release cycles.

 2019-2021

-Organizations built internal platforms with standardized Kubernetes, CI/CD, observability, and security guardrails.
+Organizations built internal platforms around standardized Kubernetes, CI/CD, observability, and security guardrails.

 2022-2024

-Unit economics, spend visibility, multi-region architecture, and strict DR/BCP requirements moved to the core design agenda.
+Unit economics, spend visibility, multi-region scenarios, disaster recovery, and business continuity moved to the core design agenda.

 2025+